Gobot1234/steam.py/docs/api.rst

 .. warning::

     All the events must be a |coroutine_link|_.
-If they aren't, then you might get unexpected errors.
+If they aren't, a TypeError will be raised.
     In order to turn a function into a coroutine they must be ``async def`` functions.

 .. automethod:: Client.on_connect
-    :async:

 .. automethod:: Client.on_disconnect
-    :async:

 .. automethod:: Client.on_ready
-    :async:

 .. automethod:: Client.on_login
-    :async:

 .. automethod:: Client.on_error
-    :async:

 .. automethod:: Client.on_trade_receive
-    :async:

 .. automethod:: Client.on_trade_send
-    :async:

 .. automethod:: Client.on_trade_accept
-    :async:

 .. automethod:: Client.on_trade_decline
-    :async:

 .. automethod:: Client.on_trade_cancel
-    :async:

 .. automethod:: Client.on_trade_expire
-    :async:

 .. automethod:: Client.on_trade_counter
-    :async:

 .. automethod:: Client.on_comment
-    :async:

 .. automethod:: Client.on_invite
-    :async:

 .. automethod:: Client.on_listing_create
-    :async:

 .. automethod:: Client.on_listing_buy
-    :async:

 .. automethod:: Client.on_listing_sell
-    :async:

 .. automethod:: Client.on_listing_cancel
-    :async:

 Utilities